 Still, foreign corporate entities in this category must meet certain requirements.
 For instance, they are required to be bodies corporate (new section 356) that can adapt their legal structure to the companies limited by shares structure under the CA (new section 358).
 Other qualifying criteria also holds (new section 360).

 A foreign corporate entity that is re-domiciled to Singapore will be required to comply with the CA like any other Singapore-incorporated company (new section 361(1)).
 Re-domiciliation will not affect the obligations, liabilities, properties or rights of the foreign corporate entities (new section 361(2)).

 Effective date – first half of 2017

-ACRA has indicated that the inward re-domiciliation regime introduced by the amendments will be implemented within the first half of 2017.
+The re-domiciliation regime will be implemented within the first half of 2017 per the ACRA.

 Singapore’s government is committed to the transparency of business operations in the nation.
 Additionally, the legislation prioritizes growth and global positioning for the city state.
 These regulations in sum aim to strengthen Singapore as a leading financial centre.

 If you are looking to incorporate your company in Singapore, either as a foreign or local entity, check out our website here.